 The stakes are higher when it comes to the files on your G Suite cloud.
 If one superior account got hit by ransomware, it will encrypt all data that other coworkers rely on.

-To protect your files from ransomware, you must know how you can ‘catch’ them in the first place and how you can run your Google security check-up.
+To protect your files from ransomware and ensure Google Workspace information security, you must know how you can ‘catch’ them in the first place and how you can run your Google security check-up.

 A unique AI-based technology can detect and stop ransomware attack automaticallyLearn more!